Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 I know some people are very organized with their meal planning and know what they are cooking a week or more ahead.
 My mum was that way – I, on the other hand, am not.
 I am, however, pretty good at making leftovers into lunches.
 Sometimes it works just as it is, other times as with this Thai-style chicken Buddha bowl, it’s repurposing things a little.
 But this tasty bowlful makes a couple of leftovers and a few other ingredients into a delicious, wholesome meal in only a few minutes.

 Buddha bowls have become a bit of a “thing” recently and while I was initially a little skeptical, I have definitely fallen for them big time.
-They get their name from the fact they are usually served in a wide bowl, a little like a round Buddha’s belly, and are usually packed with a range of tasty, wholesome ingredients.
-They go by many other names, too, and have various forms, but in general they contain:
+They get their name from the fact they are usually served in a wide bowl, a little like Buddha’s round belly, and are usually packed with a range of tasty, wholesome ingredients.
+They go by many other names, too, and have various forms, but in general, they contain:

 Some grains – e.g. rice, quinoa, couscous or farro